Seneral/FlagPlayer/README.md

 Note: You need to start it every time OR set it up as a service
 You can also copy the .bat/.sh and put it on your desktop - just edit it to point to the yt-server.js file

+## Implementation

-##### Why a CORS server?
+#### Why a separate server?
-As any website scraping other website's content, a reverse-proxy needs to be set up so that the CORS policy doesn't block the request.
+Direct request from one website to another website are usually blocked by the browser itself according to the CORS prolicy to prevent XSRF.
+For any website scraping other website's content that means a reverse-proxy needs to be set up so that the CORS policy doesn't block the request.

+#### How does media playback work?
+YouTube uses something calles MSE to exactly control the behaviour of buffering (loading) - since that means all request are script-controlled, all media fetch requests would now fall under the CORS policy and would have to be proxied.
+Since that would add immense load on public servers, I've chosen to make a hacky replacement to support DASH streams (where audio and video is separated), which works for most videos up to 2k.
+Additionally, the legacy streams (audio and video combined, only up to 720p) are supported as well.
+This does however mean that buffering, etc. is still handled by the browser, and it subject to it's whims and bugs.
+Sometimes, a promise to start a stream will never resolve (Chrome), and the stream has to be restarted, resulting in audio glitches.
+Sometimes, the browser might arbitrarily decide to lower the buffering size, effectively preventing preload of anything more than 2s of video - especially a problem on low-bandwidth networks.

 ## Motivation
 - YouTube is terribly bloated and loads embarassingly slow